 - What are the disadvantages of raising turkeys?

 - Finally, what are the special considerations of raising turkeys on the farm?

 are turkeys right for you and your homestead?

 That is the question I will help you answer today.
 By answering the 5 questions, you will make an informed animal purchase.
 It may help you to write out your answers and discuss it with your family.
 I have developed a free download to help you.

-Be sure to sign up for my newsletter.
-Then download the free Turkey Worksheet.
+Download the free Turkey Worksheet.
 The worksheet will help you decide if turkeys are right for your homestead.

 What is your purpose of keeping Turkeys?